 Non-Governmental Organisations (NGOs) in Chandigarh has been working for the development, welfare, improvement of socio-economic codition of society and upliftment of the slum residents.
 The NGOs are the groups of social reformists that work for the underprivileged and downtrodden backward areas which actually are the responsibilities of government.
 The Non-Profit Organisations in Chandigarh had achieved number of targets and still working on various issues to achieve further targets.
 They have been working on issues related to environment, education, women empowerment, shelter, water, sanitation, health, economic status, child labor, care of the old aged and disabled and also conscious about care of the animals and birds.
-Various NGOs are working in Chandigarh on those issues about whom Government had not ever discussed.
+Various NGOs are working in Chandigarh on the social development issues.

 Children of slums and the nearby villages of Chandigarh with the target to educate them, providing them health facilities and food during their study hours to increase the presence of children in school are part of the programmes of NGOs.
 The groups of social reformists make efforts to convince the parents to teach the girl child.
 Number of NGOs in Chandigarh worked on providing regular higher education through NIOS to the children of underprivileged section.